 Monitoring data for MW 35-7-15-1 are plotted in Figure 2-7.
-As summarized in Table 2-5 for the 10-year period of record, the net change in downhole pressures is a decrease of 6.78 psi.
+As summarized in Table 2-5 for the 11-year period of record, the net change in downhole pressures is a decrease of 10.59 psi.
 The well follows an overall decreasing pressure trend with seasonal variability dominated by late winter/early spring.
-The net change in the calculated water level in the well is a decrease of 8.96 feet.
+The net change in the calculated water level in the well is a decrease of 14.73 feet.
 The magnitude of this decrease was approximately doubled in 2018 due to extreme drought conditions and complete lack of observable recharge.
+This all but repeated again in 2020, with a very muted recharge trend when compared to 2016 and 2017.
 As noted on Figure 2-7, water flowed from the well at a rate of 0.25 gallons per minute (gpm) when the well was vented for maintenance on June 3, 2010.
 For charting purposes, the water level in the shut-in well at that time was estimated to be slightly above ground surface with the upper transducer under water at 2 ft bgs.

 The wellhead pressure started dropping below atmospheric pressure around August 12, 2010.
 This condition suggested either a potential problem with the upper transducer or a well pressure vacuum effect created in a completely shut-in well under declining water level conditions.
 A well instrumentation inspection and atmospheric pressure check conducted during each subsequent site visit through 2013 has confirmed the proper function of the upper transducer.
-Venting the well allowed for physical confirmation that the well was under vacuum pressure conditions which have continued through January 1, 2020.
+Venting the well allowed for physical confirmation that the well was under vacuum pressure conditions which have continued through January 1, 2021.